 - Temple: This step is called shooting.
 By using heat and pressure they can insert the cores without the need for a hole.
 Frames in which the cores have not been inserted at the right location will become misshapen, so precision is key.

-Finishing: The skilled artisans only deem the plastic frame finishing process to be complete when they are fully satisfied.
+Finishing: The skilled artisans only deem the acetate frame finishing process to be complete when they are fully satisfied.
 They continue to polish until fluorescent light reflects perfectly, without leaving a single blemish.

 Metal frame process